loning/the-math/docs/unsolved-math-problems/book-1-foundations/part-01-number-theoretic-mysteries/chapter-01-riemann-hypothesis.md

 4. **Computational Verification**: Push boundaries of zero computation
 5. **Physical Realization**: Find the quantum system

-Each path seeks the same goal: understanding how number achieves consciousness of itself.
+Each path seeks the same goal: understanding how number achieves observer of itself.

 ## 1.22 The First Echo